Zhoues/RoboRefer/README.md

   2. **Extract Archives**: The script will then use the `tar` command to extract all `.tar.gz` archives into their current directories.

 ### Step 2 (Optional): Clean up Archives.
-Clean Up Archives.
-If you wish to delete all `.tar.gz` and `.part_*` files after successful decompression to save disk space, you can run:
+To save disk space, delete all `.tar.gz` and `.part_*` files after successful decompression by running:

 > [!Warning]
 > Please run this script only after confirming that all data has been successfully decompressed.